 - 1. In the Timeline or Interlinear Viewer: - a.
 Click on the annotation that you want to modify.
 It appears in a dark blue frame. - b.
-Do one of the following: - Right-click on the selected annotation.
+Do one of the following: - i.
+Right-click on the selected annotation.
 A pull-down menu appears.
 Click on Modify annotation value. - ii.
-Or click on Annotation > Modify annotation value. - iii.
-Or use the key equivalent ALT+M. The Inline Edit box appears (see Section 2.9.1). - 2.
-In the Grid Viewer: - a.
-Double-click on the annotation that you want to modify.
-The Inline Edit box appears (see Section 2.9.1).
+Or click on Annotation > Modify annotation value.

+iii.
+Or use the key equivalent ALT+M. The Inline Edit box appears (see the section called "Entering annotations (into the Inline Edit box)").